TeamOpenFIRE/OpenFIRE-Firmware/README.md

   * Generic four-pin LEDs will be implemented first as it doesn't depend on any library.
   * We currently use only a board's builtin DotStar or NeoPixel, but this is only for distinguishing between profiles and indicating camera state for now.
 These are also used in serial handoff mode, but we could perhaps also make RGB LEDs react to events, i.e. trigger pulls.
   * Switch to [FastLED](https://github.com/FastLED/FastLED) for smart LEDs; waiting on compiling conflicts on RP2040 with optimization flags.
 See https://github.com/earlephilhower/arduino-pico/discussions/1649
-- Output as a gamepad.
-  * Will be useful for PCSX2-nightly in particular, as it's unclear if/when Linux multi-mice support will be implemented.
-  * Planning to make this toggleable through a serial signal from the PC mainly, or some sort of button combo.
-- Ability to dynamically set Start/Select buttons mapping on-the-fly, for multiplayer.
-  * Would have to rely on a script on the PC sending these commands over serial.
 - Should implement support for rumble as an alternative force-feedback system (`RUMBLE_FF`); able to do so now, just have to do it.
 - Code is still kind of a mess, so I should clean things up at some point maybe kinda.